Mr. Monk in Trouble: Plot summary

-Adrian Monk and Natalie Teeger are celebrating Halloween in Monk's apartment - Monk by handing out disinfectant wipes instead of candy, and Natalie using what little time she can get to relax (the rest stopping Monk from insulting any trick-or-treaters who dare come to his door).
-When a young man tries to trick-or-treat dressed in bloody clothing and carrying a knife, Monk knocks him out and tells Natalie he's not in costume - he really has just committed a murder.
-Natalie ties up the man and calls Captain Stottlemeyer, who shows up in a pirate costume.
-Randy, dressed as Dirty Harry Callahan, scopes Monk's neighborhood and finds a woman who lives just a few houses down from Monk stabbed to death on her kitchen floor.
-Monk claims his visitor is the woman's boyfriend and he killed her during an argument.
-The visitor denies this, but Stottlemeyer arrests him anyway.
+Adrian Monk and Natalie Teeger are celebrating Halloween in Monk's apartment.
+When a grown man trick-or-treats dressed in bloody clothing and carrying a knife, Monk knocks him out with one punch and has Natalie call Captain Stottlemeyer.
+Randy Disher finds a woman who lives a few houses down from Monk stabbed to death.
+Monk claims his visitor is the woman's boyfriend and he killed her during an argument, based on the splatter patterns of the blood.
+Stottlemeyer arrests him.